andreaaspesidev/concept-os/docs/toolchain/PIC.md

   - `1`: `MOVW` instruction
   - `2`: `MOVT` instruction
 - The second element is the paired instruction (0 = no paired).
 Will be encoded in 5-bit 2's complement.
 - The third is the offset from the start of the section.
-All these offsets will be relative to the start of the HBF.
+All these offsets will be relative to the start of the CBF.

-All these elements are then saved in the HBF apposite sections (see `HubrisBinaryFormat.md`) as 32bit numbers.
+All these elements are then saved in the CBF apposite sections (see `ConceptOSBinaryFormat.md`) as 32bit numbers.

 Then these points are parsed and given to the relocating algorithm presented above and shipped with the `UPDATE` component.